Expandable

 ex[3] = _T("Nonsense");

 The reference s is to the first element of the array ex.
 So far the array ex doesn't look too interesting.
 The fourth element of the array (i.e. ex[3]) is set to "Nonsense" (the _T("") creates an Unicode string).
-Then the last assignment to s will copy the string in the first element of the array.
-Note that during the assignement to the fourth element the array had to be expanded as only 2 elements were originally assigned to the array.
+Unfortunately it also requires an expansion of the array and a copy of the string in the first element of the array.
+So the reference in s is no longer valid and will likely cause an exception.
+That is because between the time the reference was created and the time of the assignment the vector was copied to a new location in the heap.
+This issue is dealt with better by the ExpandableP template.

 Where it becomes interesting is when I try to put 100 strings into it.
 Behind the scene ex expands to accomodate the 100 strings.
 It does this by quietly increasing the size of the array as new elements are added to the array that exceed the current size of the array.
 It is still an array, one can qsort it, one can index into it, one can loop over all the elements forward, backward and randomly.